Wichita groups working together to keep the homeless out of the cold

 Local groups are working to make sure no one is left in the cold.

-Church on the Street volunteers will be in their center throughout Tuesday from 8am to 10pm collection donations and distrubtuing their items.
+Church on the Street volunteers will be in their center throughout Tuesday from 8 a.m. to 10 p.m. collecting donations and distributing their items.

+Meanwhile, shelters like HumanKind Ministries says the lower temps mean an increase in people in need.

 Williams said they will not be turning anyone away these next few days.